DinoHub-SubT/dsta_deploy/operations/deploy/deploybooks/README.md

 Deploying dockerfiles on azure is a similar process as on a localhost.

+Recommended way to do things is to go directly on the vm and apply the *Localhost Deployment Operation Tools* steps directly on the VM.

 ## Install System Dependencies

 You will need to install some dependencies directly on the VM.